catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] check db also checks arrangements, standardization, tones, [ ] orion changed cover
 [ ] fixed a vocal at dupli missing
-[] When setting a (base) tone copy json(&manifest?) too
+[ ] When setting a (base) tone copy json(&manifest?) too
 	[] recreate sng
-make latest x.2.x wwise to work java  can work if offline? (done & wwise) add release noteas at pack ...if normAL INPUT BOX..IF repack..default improving allow dlc in win (copy dll if missing) shift track in Arrangment or in main db should use the same code :) check how many imported dont have an audit trail check if hash doesnt match file hash perfect day merge lyrics&bass
+[ ] make latest x.2.x wwise to work
+[ ] java  can work if offline? (done & wwise)
+[ ] add release noteas at pack ...if normAL INPUT BOX..IF repack..default
+[ ] improving allow dlc in win (copy dll if missing)
+[ ] shift track in Arrangment or in main db should use the same code :)
+[ ] check how many imported dont have an audit trail
+[ ] check if hash doesnt match file hash
+[ ] perfect day merge lyrics&bass
-fixing add standard in duplcaite was not removing older or adding doub along new id
+[ ] fixing add standard in duplcaite was not removing older or adding doub along new id calculate all drop down options using pitch shifting systems and display it in maindb infobox

 ## WiP:
 (this release)
+[-] in any group filter
+[-] in no group filter
+[-] 10427 why no preview
+[-] search by id had enter search function missing and does not laod fully the song and fucks it up (2nd part not anymore) [-] fixed packing summary
+[-] dont ftp delete if remote path not saved
+[-] actually delete ftp at mass repack (no id transmited :))
+[-] rename the debug button to give a clue why there :)
+[-] changed the Error at FTP file not filde to WArning as really not a codding issue and not to trigger debug in update log function
+[-] split version by number name and type :) (fixed Temp group to have same no of things as other, multiplied default to Bogdan as anyway onyl default will go live)
+[-] add Pitch Shifter/Digitec Drop Filter options and meta info or lyrics instructions [-] added check on overitting preview/albumart/lyric [-] improved meta tags adding to diff songs meta :)
+[-] removed defaulted [] meta seoparators vs adding it from the setup filed itself [-] added sorted by pack date
+[-] better reset filters
+[-] improved some of the calc of maindb and slected [-] saved historical data (connected also to main by id in import_audittrail) [-] displaying historical data
+[-] adding pitch shifting compatible flag from e standard down or from dropd down [-] adding multiselect right click inclusion
+[-] add a check after packing that you can psarc works [-] fixed owerrite duplciatr manag button text
+[-] if selecting a pack no but not having it selected dont refresh nos [-] 37756 repack has weird date
+[-] duplicate songs have "import" pack id in pack_auditrail [-] using multiselect for pack, beta
+[-] updates c3custom creators to https://rhythmgamingworld.com/forums/topic/c3-con-tools-v401-8142020-weve-only-just-begun/
+[-] updates Add lyrics instructions

 ## done:
 (prev release)